Q. What is Kivi Park?

 Q. If I live in the neighbourhood will I have to pay to use the playground?

 If your home is within the local playground catchment area, you will temporarily be able to continue to be able to use the playground for free and must contact our Executive Director for more details.

 Q. When will I have to purchase a Kivi Pass?

-Passes are currently available and are required as of February 1, 2020.
+Passes has been required since February 1, 2020.
 An annual Kivi Pass is renewable one year from the month of purchase.
 For those applying to the Affordability Fund, please allow two weeks for application processing.

 Q. How will passes be regulated?

 Your pass card will have your name and expiry date.
 Passholders are required to carry their pass card with them at all times or have a photo of the card stored in their phone.
 You may be asked at random to show your pass.